 Adoption and Expansion Playbooks

-Seamless experience of your products and services is always important, whether your client is strategic or small.
-In fact, it is vital to cater to different users personas.
+The seamless experience of your products and services is always important, whether your client is strategic or small.
+In fact, it is vital to cater to different user personas.
 Many customers go online to do some research before they implement a new feature or try a new use case.
 When searching for information about your solution, your clients expect fast and straightforward answers to their questions regarding features, use cases, etc. If that information is not easily available to them, it might turn the customer away.
 With technology like in-app messages, you can be available for all your users and be more responsive and timely about answering their questions.
-In the end, it is about engaging with the customer enabling them to get the answers they need to increase adoption.
+Finally, it is about engaging with the customer, enabling them to get the answers they need to increase adoption.

-A tech-touch engagement model fits those low-value types of customers perfectly because they contribute only a small fraction of the annual recurring revenue, but still require some customer care in order to ensure they see value, adopt, renew, expand and advocate for you.
-A tech-touch engagement model enables you to automate some touch points and then follow up in person as needed.
+A tech-touch engagement model fits those low-value types of customers perfectly because they contribute only a small fraction of the annual recurring revenue, but still require some customer care to ensure they see the value, adopt, renew, expand, and advocate for you.
+A tech-touch engagement model enables you to automate some touchpoints and then follow up in person as needed.
 In such cases, applying automation to manual processes may include e-mails to congratulate your clients on key milestones or sharing usage reports that demonstrate value achieved.
 Such initiatives are highly appreciated by customers because they show progress and development.
-For example, SumoMe sends out a weekly summarydemonstrating how many new subscribers had been gained, alongside other metrics to justify the investment in their solution.
+For example, SumoMe sends out a weekly summary demonstrating how many new subscribers have been gained, alongside other metrics to justify the investment in their solution.

-Automating Customer Success playbooks might seem impersonal and many are of the opinion that strong customer relationships cannot be built using a tech-touch engagement model.
+Automating Customer Success playbooks might seem impersonal, and many believe that strong customer relationships cannot be built using a tech-touch engagement model.
 That is not entirely true.
 As long as the messages are timely and relevant, customers will feel taken care of.
 However, mistakes and inconsistencies in the message can backfire and turn the customer away.

 As we covered in this blog, a tech-touch approach can be implemented at any stage of a customer lifecycle.
 Potential and onboarding customers might need a mix of tech-touch and personal communication, while low-value customers that have been with your company for a while will require mostly a tech-touch approach.